xiyaowong/transparent.nvim/README.md

 `xiyaowong/transparent.nvim`

-Same as other normal plugins, use your favourite plugin manager to install.
+Same as other normal plugins, use your favorite plugin manager to install.

-NOTE:<br/>
-It is recommended not to lazy load this plugin to avoid some strange phenomena.<br/>
-The execution of each function in the plugin is very fast and the time consumption can be ignored.
+> [!NOTE]
+> Avoid lazy-loading this plugin to ensure the highlight-clearing logic is triggered.
+The plugin's function runs quickly.

 ## Usage